 Where the DSL has identified a child to be on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.

-Details of this plan must be recorded on CPOMS, as should a record of contact have made.
+Details of this plan must be recorded on CPOMS, as should a record of contact have made on the class list document.

-The communication plans can include remote contact, phone contact, door-step visits.
-Other individualised contact methods should be considered and recorded.

 PERCY HEDLEY SCHOOL and its DSL will work closely with all stakeholders to maximise the effectiveness of any communication plan.